sureshvenkatesan1/conan-sbom-generation-demo/README.md

 If you encounter any difficulties during the migration process to Conan 2 while following the provided instructions, please feel free to raise specific questions by submitting GitHub tickets at https://github.com/conan-io/conan/issues.

-**Note:** As mentioned in [119#issue comment](https://github.com/conan-io/conan-extensions/issues/119#issuecomment-2006635811) pass the local repo as argument when generating the buildInfo instead of the virtual repo:
+**Note:** Next as mentioned in [119#issue comment](https://github.com/conan-io/conan-extensions/issues/119#issuecomment-2006635811) pass the local repo as argument when generating the buildInfo instead of the virtual repo:

 ```bash
 # Create the buildInfo file.